Kadee80/WebDevSpring24/README.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found atwww.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

 ## Notable Dates

+_Feb 4, 2024_- Last day to drop/add on Albert for all students.
+Last day to drop Spring 2024 classes and not receive a grade of 'W'.

+_Feb 9, 2024_ - Presidents Day.
+No classes scheduled / University Holiday

+_March 16 - 24, 2024_ -  SpringBreak, No classes scheduled / University Holiday

+_April 23, 2024_ - Spring 2024 withdrawal deadline.
+Last day a student can withdraw from the course and receive a W.

+_May 6, 2024_ - Last day of Spring Classes

+_May 8 -14 , 2024_ - Final Exam Week